ranjansv/VAS-CRIU/README.md

 Eg:
 $>criu dump -t PID  -vvv dump.log

-List VASes in the system, each new checkpoint will be stored in a VAs with a unique ID.
+List VASes in the system, each new checkpoint will be stored in a VAS with a unique ID.
 This VAS ID is store in mm.img file.

 $>mvas -la